cognitedata/pygen/README.md

 dm togql 'PATH_TO_FILE'
 ```

-This will create the `schema.graphql` and a `client.py` file in the directory you are running the command.
+This will load the python module and create a `schema.graphql` file in the directory you are running the command.

+`PATH_TO_FILE` can be either a path to a `.py` file or a Python dot-notation to a package
+(e.g. `my_project.schema_module` make sure that the package in which case the module must be in Python path).

 Note the `schema.py` file must follow a specific structure, see [examples/cinematography_domain](https://github.com/cognitedata/cognite-gql-pygen/blob/main/examples/cinematography_domain/schema.py) for an example.
 The overall structure is as follows: